Kannada: Grammar

 The canonical word order of Kannada is SOV (subject–object–verb), typical of Indian languages.

 Kannada is a highly inflected language with three genders (masculine, feminine, and neuter or common) and two numbers (singular and plural).
 It is inflected for gender, number and tense, among other things.
-The most authoritative known book on old Kannada grammar is Shabdhamanidarpana by Keshiraja.
 The first available Kannada book, a treatise on poetics, rhetoric and basic grammar is the Kavirajamarga from 850 AD.

 The most influential account of Kannada grammar is Keshiraja's Shabdamanidarpana (c.
 1260 AD).
 The earlier grammatical works include portions of Kavirajamarga (a treatise on alańkāra) of the 9th century, and Kavyavalokana and Karnatakabhashabhushana (both authored by Nagavarma II in the first half of the 12th century).

 Compound bases

 Compound bases, called samāsa in Kannada, are a set of two or more words compounded together.
 There are several types of compound bases, based on the rules followed for compounding.
 The types of compound bases or samāsas: tatpurusha, karmadhāraya, dvigu, bahuvreehi, anshi, dvandva, kriya and gamaka samāsa.
 Examples: taṅgāḷi, hemmara, kannusanne.